 Custom software development costs can be high since your developers will create each module and design each element from scratch.
 This is the best way to come up with something really outstanding, however, if your development budget is limited it is necessary to look for other alternatives.

-The semi-custom approach can be one way to go if you want to optimize price and still create a unique product.
-However, your development team needs to be smart and tech-savvy since your solution will be partially built using the already existing functionality from other apps in the form of application program interfaces (APIs).
+The semi-custom approach can be one way to go if you want to optimize software pricing and still create a unique product.
+However, your software development team needs to be smart and tech-savvy since your solution will be partially built using the already existing functionality from other apps in the form of application program interfaces (APIs).

 If you know what to use, when to use it, and how it will work for your application, a semi-custom solution will be indistinguishable from a complete custom build, both in terms of functionality and user experience.